 4.1 The Governing Body

-The governing body of the school/Academy Trust has a statutory responsibility to maintain the school’s records and record keeping systems in accordance with the regulatory framework of the school.
+The governing body of the school has a statutory responsibility to maintain the school’s records and record keeping systems in accordance with the regulatory framework of the school.

 4.2 The Data Champion/responsible person

-[INSERT NAME OF DATA CHAMPION OR INDIVIDUAL RESPONSIBLE FOR MONITORING RETENTION PERIODS IN SCHOOL]Louise Duncan will provide guidance on good records management practices within the school and will promote compliance with this policy so that information will be retrieved easily, appropriately and in a timely way.
+Mrs Louise Duncan & Mrs Angie Lamley will provide guidance on good records management practices within the school and will promote compliance with this policy so that information will be retrieved easily, appropriately and in a timely way.

 The Data Champion will monitor compliance with this policy by ensuring that the ‘Annual Review of School Records Checklist’ is completed at least annually.